naoshibaikyu/superbuddn/test.md

 Fallingstar: Um...

-Iga: ...
+Iga Annoyed: ...
 Mind out of the gutter.

 Fallingstar: That's not it.
 She... already.
 Yeah.
 Why? ...
 Iga?